 - Vitamin C supplementation as vitamin C can be converted into oxalates inside the body

 - Low dietary minerals such as calcium, magnesium, and iron.
-These minerals bind to oxalate in the gut and prevent the absorption of oxalate.
+These minerals bind to oxalate in the gut and prevent absorption.

 Ways to Reduce Oxalate Levels in Foods

-There are several ways to manage oxalate levels from food:
+There are several ways to reduce oxalate in food:

-- For leafy greens, cooking and blanching will significantly reduce its oxalate levels.
+- Cooking and blanching leafy greens will significantly reduce its oxalate levels.

-- Calcium supplementation can also reduce oxalate absorption in the gut.
+- Take a calcium supplement to reduce oxalate absorption in the gut.

 Have you changed your diet to avoid oxalates?
 Has your health improved as a result?
 Please share!